Siguza/IOHIDeous/docs/index.md

 The value of `eop->evGlobalsOffset` can change, which will then cause `evg` to point to somewhere other than intended.

-From looking [at the source](TODO), this vulnerability seems to have been present ever since the kext's original release back in 2002.
+From looking [at the source](https://opensource.apple.com/source/IOHIDFamily/IOHIDFamily-33/IOHIDSystem/IOHIDSystem.cpp.auto.html), this vulnerability seems to have been present at least since as far back as 2002.
+There also used to be a copyright notice from NeXT Computer, Inc. noting an `EventDriver.m` - such a file is nowhere to be found on the web, but if the vulnerable code came from there and if the dates in the copyright notice are to be trusted, that would put the origin of the bug even 10 years further back (older than myself!), but I don't know that so I'm just gonna assume it came to life in 2002.

 ## Putting the exploit together